 Third Flatiron Publishing bought my story “Beast of the Month” for the anthology Strange Beasties, released September 20, 2017 in e-book and trade paperback (it was also reprinted in Third Flatiron’s Best of 2017).
 My story was also selected for podcast, and I was hired to read it.
 Some quiet night when you ease back in your armchair and turn down the lights, let me read you a story.
 Take your pick, they’re here, on my podcast page.

 Here’s a weird trivia bit about my writing.
 In 1996, I won Grand Prize in the “Contest Corner Prose Contest,” which was likely the first major online flash fiction contest.
 It was sponsored by AOL, judged by a panel of twenty pro fiction writers and editors.
 Over the course of that year, thousands of writers including novelists, journalists, lyricists and composers entered the weekly contests.
-At the start of each week, you were given a one word theme, by the end of the week, you posted your story of 250 words or less.
-Maybe not as hard as sketching the Sistine Chapel onto the back of a postage stamp, but telling a complete story in that small a space will test you.
+At the start of each week, you were given a one word theme, by the end of the week, you posted your story.
 The judges awarded prizes to the top three each week, and I’m happy to report I placed in those top three almost every week I entered–against 400 to 700 entries in any given week!
 But the big deal was what they called Writer of the Year, where first place winners from each week were compiled and judged for that year’s Grand Prize.
 Out of some 25,000 total entries for the year, two of my stories placed in the Top Ten, one of them taking the title of Writer of the Year and the grand prize worth thousands of dollars.
-Oh, and then the editor at The Rose and Thorn, one of the best online literary magazines of the day, published the one that placed just under grand prize.
+Oh, and then the editor at The Rose and Thorn, one of the best online literary magazines of the day, published the story that placed just under my grand prize winner.
 It was a Really Big Deal back then.
 But wait!
 There’s more!